School of Administrative Science Academic Programs

 The Master of Administrative Science (MAS) degree is a 30-credit off- campus program structured to meet the career development needs of adult learners working in administrative and professional positions in the private sector, government agencies and not-for-profit organizations.
 Its primary purpose is to enhance the administrative and leadership skills of graduates.
 The MAS is FDU’s largest part-time graduate studies program.

 The 36-credit Master of Sports Administration (MSA) program is a graduate degree that focuses on practical and theoretical aspects of the various components related to the administration and management of sports personnel and facilities, recreation and fitness programs and businesses, health facilities, coaching, and recreational activities in both volunteer and paid positions.
 There will also be a strong emphasis on leadership throughout the program.
+The program is offered in person and online.

 Bachelor of Arts in Sports Administration (BASA) program is to provide undergraduate level studies for the traditional and non-traditional student seeking a career in sports administration including the areas of: recreation, youth, collegiate, and professional leagues.